 The relatively low cost of zinc coupled with its wide availability and favorable electrochemical properties should give zinc-based batteries a competitive advantage over other battery chemistries.
-In particular, Zn batteries could be safer than lithium-ion batteries because Zn ones use aqueous electrolytes instead of the flammable organic kinds standard in Li-ion batteries.
+In particular, Zn batteries could be safer than lithium-ion batteries because Zn ones use water-based electrolytes instead of the flammable organic kinds standard in Li-ion batteries.

 But aqueous Zn-based batteries fail quickly.
 Upon recharging, the metal forms wiry dendrites that can grow uncontrollably and pierce the separator between the electrodes.
 The dendrites can then connect the positive and negative electrodes and short-circuit the battery.